Managing an outstanding company

 Director, BCom, CA

-Justine is currently a director of Spark New Zealand Limited and chairs both of Spark's Audit and Risk and Human Resources board sub-committees.
-She is also chair of The New Zealand Breast Cancer Foundation.
+Justine is currently Chair of Spark New Zealand Limited and chairs both of Spark's Audit and Risk and Human Resources board sub-committees.
+She is also Chair of The New Zealand Breast Cancer Foundation.
 Previous directorships include being a board member of the Financial Markets Authority and deputy chair of New Zealand Post Limited.

 Justine's background includes being the Group finance director of Lion Nathan Limited and a partner of Deloitte.